SteelKiwi built a responsive, mobile-friendly website and CMS for a furniture retailer. The work was completed on an aggressive timeline.

-"SteelKiwi Development was very responsive throughout the planning, scoping and development process.
-All work was completed on time and within budget."
+"SteelKiwi Development was very responsive throughout the planning, scoping and development process."

 Please describe your organization.

 I work for a small company that produces furniture, and sells it online through their website.
 Last November , the company had problems with the website and they were urgently looking for a company able to help with that.
 I connected them with an IT [information technology] company.
 It was a small project, but it was very urgent.
 I looked for a company that could redesign the furniture company's website.